jbms/sphinx-immaterial/docs/customization.rst

         - The :python:`"icon"` field can be specifed as `any of the icons bundled with this theme`_
         - The :python:`"link"` field is simply the hyperlink target added to the icon specified.

-        Optionally, custom text used for the icon's tooltip by specifying a :python:`"name"` field.
+        Optionally, custom text may be specified for the icon's tooltip with the :python:`"name"` field.
 If the :python:`"name"` is not specified, then the domain of the :python:`"link"` is used automatically.